How long does it take to find a condo to rent in Chiang Mai?

 How do I renew my lease?

 Once they’ve run their full term, lease agreements in Thailand don’t roll automatically into a periodic (month-to-month) tenancy as they commonly do in the west.
-So if you’re itching to extend your stay in the condo unit, simply inform your landlord at least a month in advance and a fresh rental contract for a new fixed term will be drawn up!
+So if you’re itching to extend your stay in the condo unit, simply inform your Perfect Homes at least a month in advance and a fresh rental contract for a new fixed-term will be drawn up!

 How soon after check-out will my security deposit be refunded?